trevorberman/Ruby_compoundDM/README.md

 Ruby_compoundDM
 ===============

-Ruby helps your CONTENTdm items Do More!
+Help your CONTENTdm items Do More! with the :sparkles::muscle::boom::sparkles: of Ruby!!